ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 The content type of `publicKeyJwk` is expected to be `application/jwk+json`.

-The details of both `did resolution` and `did dereferencing` are out of scope for this document.
+The details of both `DID resolution` and `DID dereferencing` are out of scope for this document.

 The `iss` or `kid`, might not be DID URLs, however the following interfaces MUST be satisfied in order to ensure issuer identity documents, and associated keys are discoverable in a consistent manner.